 - SE – transaction set trailer segment marking the end of a transaction set.

 - GE – functional group trailer segment of the same transaction set.
-Includes information on the number of functional groups and control group number: marks end of a group of transaction sets.
+Includes information on the number of functional groups and control group number: marks the end of a group of transaction sets.

 - IEA – end of the interchange including interchange control reference number and information on the number of functional groups.

 The hierarchical structure of an EDI message enables transaction sets/messages and groups to be batched.
 Even if an interchange contains only one transaction set/message and only one group, that interchange is structured with the same basic structural elements that it would have if it were batched, with the exception that there would not be multiple transaction set/message or group elements.

-We invite you to take advantage of PilotFish’s full version, FREE 90-day Trial Download of the eiConsole for EDI X12.
+We invite you to take advantage of PilotFish’s full version, FREE 90-day Trial Download of the eiConsole for X12 EDI.
 Users can try out our new EDI Transformation Module and Format Builder.
 With the Quick Start Tutorial, users can complete an end-to-end interface in less than 20 minutes and get a real sense of the ease-of-use of PilotFish’s solutions and software.
 See detailed product documentation & tutorials in the PilotFish Online Resource Center.